Nitheesh-S7/Security-Assessment/README.md

  * No DMARC record published
  * DMARC(Domain-based Message Authentication) policy is not enabled which makes it vulnerable to email spoofing with the lack of email verification
  * TLS/SSL Certificate name mismatch in domain pointing to a different domain
- * A null DNS lookup was found for include (mme-srv-dc1.mme.local) which can cause problem in email delivery
+ * A null DNS lookup was found for include (mme-srv-dc1.mme.local) which leaks internal Active direcory naming structure
  * SOA (Start of Authority) Expire Value out of recommended range which may cause downtime if primary DNS server fails, secondary server may stop responding to DNS querries sooner than reccomended

 ---